peta-pico/nanopub-indexer/README.md

 ### Run Code at the nanopubs server

-To run the preliminary code from the command line (after pulling the project).
+To run the preliminary code from the command line
 Make sure a mysql database 'nanopubs' is running

+Make sure the latest version is present (if not pull from git server)

 First compile with Maven: